snotskie/ttrpg/md/index.md

 Rounds are carried out as follows:

-1. **Choose Position Die:** Before each round, choose an available Stat to get yourself in position for the actions you plan to take.
+1. **Choose Action Die:** Before each round, choose an available Stat for the actions you plan to take.
 The narrative for your action does not have to be fully formed.
-2. **Gain Temporary Blessings:** Gain a number of temporary Blessings equal to the standard amount, described below, which disappear at the end of the Endeavor.
+2. **Gain Temporary Blessings:** Gain <b>X</b> temporary Blessings, which disappear at the end of the Endeavor. (<b>X</b> is described below.)
 3. **Follow Turn Order:** Turns for the round then start with whoever has the least temporary Blessings, rotating in the direction away from whoever has the most temporary Blessings, resolving ties at table discretion.
-4. **Spend Position Die:** After the round, the Stat chosen for your Position Die is "spent."
-Spent Stats cannot be chosen as Position Dice, and if rolled they only roll $2$.
+4. **Spend Action Die:** After the round, the Stat chosen for your Action Die is "spent."
+Spent Stats cannot be chosen as Action Dice, and if rolled they only roll $2$.
+You may skip the next round to instead regain all spent Stats.

 <div>
   <p>
     Also note:
   </p>

-  - **Standard Amount:** The "standard amount" is a generic resource that varies by Endeavor.
-It is half the size of your Position Die.
-When used for a Delayed Attack, it is determined on the round the Attack's trigger is set, not when the Attack resolves.
+  - **X:** The symbol <b>X</b> represents a generic resource that varies by Endeavor.
+It is half the size of your Action Die.
+When used for a Delayed Attack, it is determined on the round the Attack's trigger is set.
-  - **Limited Position Dice:** At table discretion, the Stats you can choose from for your Position Die may be limited in certain situations.
+  - **Limited Action Dice:** At table discretion, the Stats you can choose from for your Action Die may be limited in certain situations.
   - **Reversing Turn Order:** During the round, if the numbers of temporary Blessings change and you would no longer have the most, you may reverse the turn order direction, skipping those who have acted already.
-  - **Resting:** You may skip your turn to regain all spent Stats.
 </div>

 ### Actions